AbramsGroup/HTPolyNet/README.md

   VEA + VEB + 100.0%
   ...
   ```
-## Library
+## Libraries

+HTPolyNet comes with several libraries in the Library package folder.  `htpolynet info` will list all available library files.

-* cfg:  These are example configuration files.
+* cfg:  Example configuration files.
-* Gromacs_mdp:  These are Gromacs input files
+* Gromacs_mdp:  mdp files for Gromacs simulations
-* mol2:  These are a selection of monomer structures
+* mol2:  Mol2 files for a selection of monomers

 ## Release History